sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Enter your mobile phone number and click Register.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Enter your mobile phone number and click Register.
 In order to verify your number, you will be sent an SMS text with a six-digit code.
 Since Signal can access your SMS text messages, it will automatically recognize when you’ve received the code and complete your registration.</span>
 		       </div>
 		     </div>